j-w-matlock/Decision-Tree-App/README.md

 ## Features

 - Visual canvas for building decision trees
-- Add, edit and delete nodes (event, decision and result)
+- Add, edit and delete nodes (decision, chance, outcome and utility)
 - Connect nodes with labelled edges and optional probabilities; edit or remove edges
-- Automatically distribute probabilities across outgoing edges of decision nodes
+- Automatically distribute probabilities across outgoing edges of chance nodes
 - Export or import the tree structure as JSON
-- Display decision pathways with their cumulative probabilities
+- Display decision pathways with their cumulative probabilities, costs, benefits and payoffs
 - Export the canvas as a PNG image

 ## Setup